-"Each administrative law judge has the authority and discretion to control the processing of each grievance assigned such judge and to take any action considered appropriate consistent with the provisions of w.
-VA.
-CODE § 6C-2-1 et seq." w.VA.
+"Each administrative law judge has the authority and discretion to control the processing of each grievance assigned such judge and to take any action considered appropriate consistent with the provisions of w. vA.
+CODE § 6C-2-1 et seq." w.vA.
 CODE ST. R. § 156-1-6.2 (2018).
-The administrative law judge may dispose of a grievance through an appealable dismissal order. w.VA.
+The administrative law judge may dispose of a grievance through an appealable dismissal order. w.vA.
 CODE ST. R. § 156-1-6.19.3.

 "Administrative agencies and their executive officers are creatures of statute and delegates of the Legislature.
 Their power is dependent upon statutes, so that they must find within the statute warrant for the exercise of any authority which they claim.
 They have no general or common-law powers but only such as have been conferred upon them by law expressly or by implication."
 Syl.
 Pt.
 4, McDaniel v.
 W. Va.
 Div. of Labor, 214 W. Va.
 719, 591 S.E.2d 277 (2003) (citing Syl.
 Pt.
 3, Mountaineer Disposal Service, Inc. v.
 Dyer, 156 W. Va.
 766, 197 S.E.2d 111 (1973)).
 "The purpose of [the grievance statute] is to provide a procedure for the resolution of employment grievances raised by the public employees of the State of West Virginia, except as otherwise excluded in this article."
 W. VA.
-CODE § 6C-2-1(a).
-"Employer' means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
+CODE § 6C-2-1(a). "'Employer' means a state agency, department, board, commission, college, university, institution, State Board of Education, Department of Education, county board of education, regional educational service agency or multicounty vocational center, or agent thereof, using the services of an employee as defined in this section."
 W. VA.
 CODE § 6C-2-2(g) (emphasis added).

-Grievant is employed by the Tucker County Commission as the Director of 911.
-She filed this grievance to protest the actions of the commission's President.
+Grievant was employed by the Barbour County Assessor as a Deputy Assessor.
+She filed this grievance to protest the termination of her employment.
 While the Grievance Board has authority to hear grievances filed by employees of a state commission, county commissions are not named as an employer in the statute.
-The Tucker County Commission is not an "employer" as defined by West Virginia Code § 6C-2-2(g) and is not subject to the grievance procedure.
+The Barbour County Assessor is under the oversight of the Barbour County Commission.
+As a county commission, the Barbour County Commission is not an "employer" as defined by West Virginia Code \S 6C-2-2(g) and is not subject to the grievance procedure.
 Therefore, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.